StefanBossbaly/CopperheadOS-Docker/README.md

 Location of any custom manifests that will be included when syncing repos.

 ### `/srv/zips`
-Location of where the output zips and xz files will be copied to after the build process is complete.
+Location of where the output `*.zips` and `*.xz` files will be copied to after the build process is complete.
+Will include the target files and packages derived from the target files (OTA, Flash Archive).

 ## Example Commands